Nasal Polyp Surgery

 Currently, medical experts have no explanation as to why nasal polyps form after nasal inflammation.
 They are also unable to determine why some patients’ polyps are the result of a chronic sinus infection, yet others are due to genetics and certain chemical markers in the immune system.

-Am I at risk for developing nasal polyps?
+Am I at risk of developing nasal polyps?

 Some people are more at risk than others of developing nasal polyps.
 Those who suffer from chronic sinus infections are more likely to develop polyps than someone with milder symptoms.
 However, there are a variety of other conditions and disorders that are linked with the development of nasal polyps.
 Read below for a list of some examples.